RavenGrappling/RavenGrappling.github.io/faq.md

             At our school, we begin teaching kids as early as 6 years old.
           </p>
           <p>
-            We also offer two separate classes/programs: kids (6-10) & youth/teens (11 -15).
+            We also offer two separate classes/programs: Kids (6-10) & Youth/Teens (11 -15).
           </p>
         </div>
       </div>